morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 Note: I use the case upside down with little stick-on rubber feet.
 There are several little things that work better with the case upside down and no negatives that I can find.

-Note: Very few Powered USB 3 Hubs will work well with Raspberry Pi hardware.
-The problems seem to stem from multiple reasons:
+Note: Historically speaking, very few Powered USB 3 Hubs will work well with Raspberry Pi hardware.
+Raspberry Pi now offers a Raspberry Pi USB 3 Powered Hub for sale.
+I do not own one at this time so cannot say whether it is good or not.
+Here is a list of possible problems with Powered USB 3 Hubs:

 Backfeeding of current into the Raspberry Pi USB subsystem.

 Bugs in the USB3 hub chipset.
 (Raspberry Pi leadership has a history of making bad hardware decisions)

 Another problem with the Raspberry Pi 4B USB subsystem is that it is designed to supply a maximum of 1200 mA of power.
 This is WELL BELOW the specification which calls for 2800 mA in a setup such as on the RasPi4B.
 It is very easy to exceed this 1200 mA limit.